tig-nl/persistentshoppingcart-magento2/README.md

 # Persistent Shopping Cart for Guests

 ## A Magento 2 module developed by TIG

-Extends the core Magento 2 Persistent Shopping Cart with Cookies/Sessions for Guests.
+Extends the core Magento 2 Persistent Shopping Cart with Cookies/Sessions for Guests by saving the session's Shopping Cart data to a cookie within the guest's browser.

+Whenever a guest (a user without a registered account) returns to your webshop, the shopping cart is updated with the data saved in the cookie.
+If a guest creates an account, the saved data will be saved to Magento 2's core Persistent Shopping Cart session.

+For more information, go to [TIG.nl](https://tig.nl/persistent-shopping-cart-for-guests/).

 ### Installation

 The easiest way to install this Magento 2 extension is by using composer.
-If you don't know how to use Composer or don't have Composer installed, you can either install it by using Git or manually.
+If you don't know how to use Composer or can't install Composer, you can either install it by using Git or manually.

 #### System requirements